dotnet/runtime/docs/workflow/testing/libraries/filtering-tests.md

 #### SkipOnPlatformAttribute
 This attribute is intended to disable a test permanently on a platform where an API is not available or there is an intentional difference in behavior in between the tested platform and the skipped platform.

-This attribute can be applied either to a test class (will disable all the tests in that class) or to a test method.
+This attribute can be applied either to a test assembly/class (will disable all the tests in that assembly/class) or to a test method.
 It allows multiple usages on the same member.

 ```cs
 [SkipOnPlatform(TestPlatforms platforms, string reason)]